aceismtemple/new-heavens-and-a-new-earth/Topics/PrayingRequisites.md

 ## **DANIEL’S FASTING OPENED A CLEAR CHANNEL TO HEAVEN**

-Fasting does not force God to act.
+Fasting does not force HaShem to act.
 But fasting **positions us** to hear, to see, and to receive.

 Daniel’s fasting wasn’t merely abstaining from food—it was an attitude of surrender.
-He denied himself to give God full attention.
+He denied himself to give HaShem full attention.

 The Old Testament reveals the power of fasting: